Initially posted in April 2018, revised in March 2019

-- Redness Relief Dermo-cleansing milk, Avene: this cleanser can be used to gently remove makeup (although it’s not that effective on eye makeup — but what is?), but I mostly use it to wash my face in the shower (I like living dangerously).
+- Redness Relief Dermo-cleansing milk, Avene: this cleanser can be used to gently remove makeup (although it’s not that effective on eye makeup), but I mostly use it to wash my face in the shower (I like living dangerously).
 I’m not sure about the redness relief part, to be honest.
 It does the job, doesn’t aggravate my sensitive skin and that’s all that matters.
 Huge pros: the price point (somewhere under 15 EUR) and the size of the bottle (300ml will last you for months).

 - Niacinamide 10% + Zinc 1%, The Ordinary: this is the reason why I don’t have any blemishes for my Glow Tonic to deal with: this serum nukes them into oblivion.
-My pores are and have always been enormous, so I don’t believe this problem will ever be solved.
 Definitely recommend this if you have acne and/or oily skin.
+You can read my full review here

 - All about eyes, Clinique: Not a mind-blowing product but it does what it says on the tin.
 Would love to give its ‘rich’ counterpart a go.
 Donations are welcome.